-Knowledge of fish age structure is central to fisheries science and stock dynamic modelleing.
-It informs on population growth and mortality and is one of the main criteria used for determining the health of exploited populations and monitoring the effects of selective fishing (Hidalgo et al., 2011; Brunel and Piet, 2013).
-Changes in the age distribution can track significant changes in population structure, such as the appearance of a particularly strong year-class (Reglero and Mosegaard, 2006), or the gradual truncation of older age classes as selective fishing mortality removes larger individuals (Siskey et al., 2016).
-Hard structures such as scales and otoliths are used worldwide as one of the primary sources of fish age estimates, due to their ability as natural physiological and environmental recorders to form regular, temporally resolved growth increments at the annual level (Campana, 2001; Francis and Campana, 2011; Albuquerque et al., 2019).
+Knowledge of fish age structure is central to fisheries science and modelling stock dynamics.
+It provides information on population growth and mortality and is one of the main criteria used for determining the health of exploited populations and monitoring the effects of selective fishing (Hidalgo et al., 2011; Brunel and Piet, 2013).
+Monitoring changes in the age distribution of a fish population can help to track substantial changes in population structure, such as the appearance of a particularly strong year-class (Reglero and Mosegaard, 2006), or the gradual truncation of older age classes as selective fishing mortality removes larger individuals (Siskey et al., 2016).
+Hard structures such as scales and otoliths, which form regular and temporally resolved growth increments, can be used to estimate fish age at an annual level (Campana, 2001; Francis and Campana, 2011; Albuquerque et al., 2019).
 While age is inferred from the “simple” counting of annual increments, the interpretation of this zonation pattern is species or even population-specific (Høie et al., 2009) and is based on precise knowledge of the timing of zone formation and of the correct identification of true and false zones (Panfili et al., 2002).
 This process, therefore, requires specific expertise and is subject to uncertainties in both between-reader precision and “true” age accuracy (Francis and Campana, 2011).
 These biases can occur between readers both within and between otolith laboratories.
 Therefore, streamlining, scaling, and increasing the quality of age estimations can improve the reliability of evaluations of fish biology and consequently assessment of stock size and structure (Tyler et al., 1989; Beamish and McFarlane, 1995; Ragonese, 2018).

-Otolith reading is time and resource-consuming.
+Otolith reading is time and resource consuming.
 Training of expert readers can take several years depending on the species, and otoliths often undergo a long processing phase before the final age estimates can be produced (Carbonara and Follesa, 2019).
 This is particularly true for demersal fish species, like Atlantic cod (Gadus morhua), that have large opaque and relatively untransparent otoliths that typically require time-consuming preparation (Denechaud et al., 2020; Smoli´nski et al., 2020).
 These routines vary between species and populations and institutes and range from a direct reading of broken otoliths under a magnifying glass, to embedding, thin sectioning, and finally imaging of the sections under a microscope.
 All otoliths read in Norway and Russia for the Northeast Arctic cod population are read on broken otoliths using a magnifying glass.

 There has been a variety of methods proposed to automatically interpret otoliths from images, which range from one-dimensional data analysis like intensity transects (Mah´e, 2009) to the more recent effort toward developing machine learning (ML) frameworks (Moen et al., 2018; Politikos et al., 2021; Sigurdard´ottir et al., 2023).
 One of the main advantages of automation is that the results are reproducible and consistent.
 Age predictions obtained from the automatic algorithm can be used e.g. for the quality control and identification of age reader biases within and between otolith laboratories (ICES, 2013).